-It's 2 a.m. on a Sunday at Space.
-College kids and club crawlers, thugs and lovelies, Latinos, Keys rats, and tourists from every country with an airport are all losing themselves en masse to the thunder of DJ Radamas.
-"I love this!"
-Radamas shouts over a wicked mix of vintage Biggie.
+It's 2 a.m. on a Saturday night at Space.
+College kids and club crawlers, thugs and lovelies, Latinos, Key rats, and tourists from every country with an airport are all losing themselves en masse to the thunder of DJ Radamas.
+"I love this," shouts Radamas over a wicked mix of vintage Biggie.
 "Nobody poses at Space.
 They dance!"

-That they do — dance until the sun is high in the sky — and have been doing so at the club for a decade.
-Radamas has been on hand for all the action since night one.
-He's the cat who makes sure Space stays street-tough, and no matter what he drops, the crowd rocks right along with him.
+That they do, dance until the sun is high in the sky, and have been doing so at the club for a decade now.
+And Radamas has been on hand for all the action since night one.
+He's the cat who makes sure that Space stays street tough, and no matter what he drops, the crowd rocks right along with him.

 With 15-plus years in the game, Radamas knows a thing or two about people going nuts.
-At one time or another, he has held forth everywhere there's been a turntable.
-He counts a resumé full of long-standing residencies at legendary clubs, including B.E.D. (six years), the late Liquid (five years), and Privé (four years).
-He's been Diddy's go-to guy in Miami (back when Diddy was known as Sean Combs), and he clocked hundreds of airtime hours on the now-defunct 103.5 the Beat.
+At one time or another he's held forth everywhere there's been a turntable.
+He counts a resume full of longstanding residencies at legendary clubs B.E.D. (six years), as well as at the late Liquid (five years),and Prive (four years).
+He's been Diddy's go-to guy in Miami (back when Diddy was known as Sean Combs), and he clocked hundreds of airtime hours on the now-defunct 103.5 The Beat.
 In other words, Radamas is no rookie.

-Radamas is also just about to put out some product that's guaranteed to get the going gone, baby, gone.
-The act is called Bo Nasty, a bi-city MC who's been hovering around the radar for a hot minute but is dead set on bringing it all on.
-The rapper is so lethal that no less a mouth than Busta Rhymes stepped up to join in on the track "Handz in da Air" after hearing Radamas play it at Privé.
-And if Busta still knows how to call it (and we think he just might), it's a cinch a whole lot of somebodies out there are going to dig Radamas's discovery.
+Radamas is also just about to put some product out that's guaranteed to get the going gone, baby, gone.
+The act's called Bo Nasty, a bi-city MC who's been hovering around the radar for a hot minute but is dead set on bringing it all on.
+The rapper's so lethal that no less a mouth than Busta Rhymes stepped up to join in on the track "Handz in da Air" after hearing Radamas play it at Prive.
+And if Busta still knows how to call it (and we think he just might), then it's a cinch a whole lot of somebodies out there are going to dig Radamas' discovery.

-And if you're the type of cat or kitten who's truly in the know, you most likely have already heard word about Radamas kicking in for the relaunch of a little party called Fat Black Pussycat.
-Details are still secret, but pedigreed types will be well aware that this is a Monday thing, and it'll take place somewhere very secret.
+And if you're the type of cat or kitten who's truly in the know, then you most likely have already heard word about Radamas kicking in for the relaunch of a little party called Fat Black Pussycat.
+Details are secret still, but pedigreed types will be well aware that this is a Monday thing, and it'll take place somewhere very secret.

 So yeah, the DJ's name is Radamas.
 He's hip-hop, he's heavy, and he's right here ensuring the M.I.A. stays that way.
 If you haven't gotten jacked by this cat, you best get to it.